Vyral/base-template/_posts/2022-01-13-sitting-down-with-adam-doyle.md

 {% include excerpt.html %}

 Today I’m super excited to interview Adam Doyle, one of our inside sales agents.
-He’s a really great guy, and I can’t wait to learn more about his story.
+He’s a great guy, and I can’t wait to learn more about his story.

 **Why did you go into real estate, and why this team?**

 *“I joined the team in October 2020.
 I went to college for marketing and got a full business job right out of school, but that position was canceled with COVID.
 I had a lot of time, so I decided to get my real estate license and join the team.
-I had had a lot of conversations with Dave and Drew, and I figured this would be the best time.”*A lot of people don’t know about your position, but it’s the backbone of our team. **Tell us a bit about what you do.**
+I had a lot of conversations with Dave and Drew, and I figured this would be the best time.”*A lot of people don’t know about your position, but it’s the backbone of our team. **Tell us a bit about what you do.**

 *“I am an inside sales agent.
 I’m the first contact with all of the inbound leads we receive.
-I try to figure out their motivation and timeframe, and when I feel it’s time, I pass them on to one of our other agents, set them up with an appointment, and get them out looking at homes.”&nbsp;*
+I try to figure out their motivation and time frame, and when I feel it’s time, I pass them on to one of our other agents, set them up with an appointment, and get them out looking at homes.”&nbsp;*

 {% include pullquote.html %}